Jrofalk/Pet-Adopt/README.md

 Selecting the "Admin" icon directs a user to the administrative section.
 Here shelter staff is able to search for potential adopters or animal companions by name.
 After searching for a prospective adopter, administration is able to contact that person(s) via email.
 Administration may also delete or add pets to the database via the respective icons on the page.

-## Pet-Adopt was built using the following technologies:
+## Pet Adopt was built using the following technologies:

 * Javascript
 * Express